 - The itinerary has been designed to be flexible to take maximum advantage of weather and ice conditions and allow for possible delays due to ice concentration.
 This flexibility also allows for opportunistic wildlife spotting and viewing.
 There will be several surprise “expedition days” mid-Northwest Passage where the Captain will plan the itinerary based on current conditions, often with 24 hours or less advance notice.

 - During these “expedition days,” there may be opportunities to disembark Crystal Serenity on a Crystal Wilderness Adventure, such as a hike across the tundra with an expedition guide, a kayak in protected bays, a helicopter ride, a guided Zodiac cruise or other possibilities.

-- Continuously throughout the transit, the expedition team will scan the shore and the seas for wildlife, and, where possible, the Captain will maneuver the ship to preferred locations for better viewing and photo opportunities.
+- Continuously throughout the transit, the expedition team will scan the shore and the seas for wildlife, and, where possible, and the expedition team will keep a sharp lookout throughout the transit and notify all via the public address system (available on in-room television as well) when anything of note is spotted for guest viewing and photo opportunities.

-- For some Crystal Wilderness Adventures where shore landings occur outside of any communities, Zodiacs will transport participating guests to a landing spot.
-Adventure indeed, everyone may then have to wade through a few inches of water in order to step ashore!
+- In order to go ashore at small communities without port facilities and during Crystal Wilderness Adventures Zodiacs will transport participating guests to a landing spot.
+It may be possible to disembark the zodiacs without getting wet feet, but in case of wave action or a shallow beach everyone may then have to wade through a few inches of water in order to step ashore!

 - Crystal Serenity’s accompanying escort ship will carry the Zodiacs, which are sturdy, and exceptionally safe, inflatable rubber vessels that are widely used throughout the world in both polar and tropical passenger and scientific expeditions.